0xlillith/Viper/README.md

 ![Model](https://github.com/0xlillith/Viper/blob/main/img/6.jpg)

+## Keycaps

+So, I wanted to try and print my own keycaps.
+I spent an afternoon smashing all buttons at once in front of fusion and some crazy designs came out.
+At the end, tho, I decided in favor of a more generic spherical profile, similar to DSA but a lot smaller and slim.
+I spent the next morning playing with the printer and got something similar to a doubleshot keycap...
+I will call this profile the DoubleHot.

 Pending thing is modifiying this to fit some (yet to be found) compatible Mill-Max sockets to where the copper legs are.